dineshkummarc/ChanGrab/README.md

 ## Requirements

-You need to install query for NodeJS :
+You need to install jquery for NodeJS :

 > npm install jquery

 ## Usage